 Then run the following command :

 If you prefer Windows Powershell, Right click on the start menu and select Powershell (admin)

 Then run the following command line.

 powershell “(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey”

-How to find windows 10 product key after upgrade
+How to find the windows 10 product key after upgrade

-There’s a free utility called ShowKeyPlus that will find Windows product key after upgrade.
+There’s a free utility called ShowKeyPlus that will find the Windows product key after upgrade.